 Approval.
 If CDOT determines that the bidder has met the contract goal or made good faith efforts to do so, the CRBRC will approve the UP.
 If CDOT determines the bidder did not meet the contract goal but made good faith efforts to do so, CDOT may grant a waiver to the Contractor and amend the contract goal.

 Utilization Plan Modifications.
 The Contractor shall utilize the specific DBEs listed to perform the work and supply the materials for which it is listed unless the Contractor obtains CDOT’s written consent to terminate, reduce or modify the commitment.
 Unless CDOT grants such consent, the Contractor will not be entitled to payment for the work or materials.
+During the performance of the Contract, the Contractor shall use Form 1420, DBE Participation Plan Modification Request to communicate all requests for termination, reduction, substitution, and waivers to CDOT.
+One Form 1420 may include multiple requests and must be submitted at the time of the occurrence or, if that is not possible, within a reasonable time of the occurrence requiring termination, reduction, substitution or waiver.
 Failure to carry out the requirements of this section is a material breach of the Contract and may result in the termination of the Contract or other remedies established by CDOT.

 Terminations and Reductions.
 A termination occurs when a Contractor no longer intends to use a DBE for fulfillment of a commitment.
 A reduction occurs when the scope of the commitment changes and constitutes a partial termination.
 Terminations and reductions include, but are not limited to, instances in which a Contractor seeks to perform work originally designated for a DBE subcontractor with its own forces, those of an affiliate, a non-DBE firm or with another DBE firm.